LLM Collaboration With Multi-Agent Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we model LLM collaboration as a cooperative MARL problem and formalize it as a Dec-POMDP.
-We introduce the MAGRPO algorithm to optimize their cooperation with aligned rewards.
-Our experiments on coding collaboration show that MAGRPO enables agents to generate higher-quality solutions more efficiently through effective coordination.
-This work highlights the potential of MARL methods for scalable and robust LLM collaboration and encourages future exploration of more cooperation schemes in large-scale software systems.
+We propose the MAGRPO algorithm to optimize agent cooperation through shared rewards.
+Our experiments in coding and writing collaboration show that MAGRPO enables agents to efficiently generate high-quality responses via effective collaboration.
+Our work encourages future exploration of MARL-based methods for scalable and robust LLM collaboration.